 How to eat them

-Once cooked they can be stored in an airtight container and they will last for a week.
+Once cooked, these Italian Easter cookies can be stored in an airtight container, lasting for a week.
 You can brake a piece and eat it with a piece of chocolate, a great combination.

-The whole raw egg placed over the pastry for decoration cooks with the biscuits in the oven, therefore you can just peel it and eat it like a boiled egg.
+The raw egg placed over the pastry for decoration cooks with the biscuits in the oven; therefore, you can just peel it and eat it like a boiled egg.
 In Italy, we eat it with salami and cheese bread (next article).

-They are perfect to bring to your Easter Monday picnic.
+They are perfect for bringing to your Easter Monday picnic.

-There are many classic desserts Italians eat at Easter, besides these cookies, the most renowned is the Pastiera: a ricotta pie made with wheat and ricotta.
+Italians eat many classic desserts at Easter; besides these cookies, the most renowned is the Pastiera: a ricotta pie made with wheat and ricotta.
 Also, a classic is the Colomba, similar to panettone but baked in the shape of a dove.
-We would usually buy it already made as it required sourdough yeast and it is too time-consuming to make.
+We usually buy it already made as it requires sourdough yeast and is too time-consuming to make.